Greg Adams and East Bay Soul

 The opening track “Look Book” transports you to the Runways of New York, Paris, Milan and Tokyo!
 Look Book in hand.
 Lights open – from a curtain and the show begins…Greg Adams trumpet portrays the model on the “cat walk”.
 Dwayne “Smitty” Smith’s bass conjures up the much-needed attitude to really sell it!

 One of three ballads on the CD is “Our Love Divine” and defines a romance in bloom.
-Artfully crafted music and lyrics by Rocky Maffit, with a classic Adams’ string arrangement and breathless vocals by Darryl Walker makes the song a certain timeless classic.
+Artfully crafted music and lyrics by Rocky Maffit, with a classic Adams’ string arrangement makes the song a certain timeless classic.

 “Send” is sure to become a showstopper.
 Opening with the melody is Greg’s flugelhorn and soon Milo takes over on keys with an explosive tour de force on acoustic piano.
 “Possibilities” loose groove is infectious while the titled cut “Conversation” just melts you away on an easy vibe.